chainflip-io/chainflip-backend/state-chain/pallets/cf-refunding/README.md

 # Chainflip Refunding Pallet

-This pallet tracks fees paid by validators and ensures a periodical payout.
+This pallet tracks fees paid by validators/vaults/aggKeys and ensures a periodical refund.

 ## Overview

-Periodically (triggered every start of a new epoch) this pallet will iterate over all with hold transaction fees and refund the validators paid for the fees in the first place.
-As long fees for the refund are available in the vault, we continue paying them out.
-If no withheld fees should be left for the current epoch, the validator is getting refunded in a later point in time (ideally the next epoch) when we have funds available again.
+Periodically (triggered every start of a new epoch) this pallet will iterate over all with hold transaction fees and triggering a refund.
+As long fees for the refund are available, we continue paying them out.
+If no withheld fees should be left for the current epoch, the we refunded in a later point in time (ideally the next epoch) when we have funds available again.

 ### Terminology

 **WithheldTransactionFees**
-The amount of fees kept in the vault for the purpose of refunding validators that have paid transaction fees.
+The amount of fees kept for the purpose of refunding fees.

 **RecordedFees**
-The fees a validator payed to transmit a transaction.
+The fees a validator/vault/aggKey payed to transmit a transaction on a Blockchain.

 ### Refunding process